Techniques Toolkit

 A four-step breathing pattern used by therapists and Navy SEALs alike.
 Takes two minutes and works anywhere.

-A step-by-step technique for systematically releasing physical tension by tensing and relaxing each muscle group.
+A step-by-step technique for releasing physical tension by tensing and relaxing each muscle group.

-Learn the RAIN mindfulness technique — Recognise, Allow, Investigate, Nurture — a self-compassion practice by Tara Brach for anxiety, shame, and emotional overwhelm.
-Free interactive guide with journaling prompts.
+The RAIN mindfulness technique — Recognise, Allow, Investigate, Nurture — a self-compassion practice by Tara Brach for anxiety and overwhelm.

 Understanding Your Thoughts